Notice: Addition to Annex III of the Rotterdam Convention

-Processing an annual authorisation to introduce certain industrial chemicals under the PIC procedure of the Rotterdam Convention will incur a fee of $1,990—currently this applies to the import or manufacture of tetraethyl lead.
+Processing an annual authorisation to introduce certain industrial chemicals under the PIC procedure of the Rotterdam Convention will incur a fee—currently this applies to the import or manufacture of tetraethyl lead.

 (1) Tetraethyl lead can only be introduced in aviation gasoline (avgas), or for use in the production of avgas;

 - in a leaded fuel or fuel additive; and